Technical DocumentationWhat Data Feeds Into Generation

 What Data Feeds Into Generation

 When Writan generates or analyses content, it composites data from across the node tree to build a complete picture.
-The context composition logic exists in lib/context/inheritedContext.ts but is not yet wired into the generation API.
+The context composition logic in lib/context/inheritedContext.ts walks the tree to collect all relevant information.

 Data Sources